Frequently Asked Questions

 30. Do you have professional pictures taken?

 Professional pictures are offered at least twice per school year.
+Often times, we have additional professional photo sessions scheduled for specific holiday seasons.

 31. Does your school practice safety drills?